-Welcome to the CIty's Galveston University.
+Welcome to the City's Galveston University.
 This program is designed to engage citizens and key City staff on a learning process together.
 As we teach the ins and outs of City government, our hope is to also learn from each of you.
 A few things:

-The schedule for the next class, set to begin May 16th, is below and those interested in committing to attending can sign up using the form below the schedule.
+The schedule for the next class, set to begin Sept.
+12th, is below and those interested in committing to attending can sign up using the form below the schedule.

 Galveston, TX – September 4, 2018 – The City of Galveston is thrilled to welcome its second class of Galveston University students this month.
 In the nine-week program, Galveston University participants will meet key staff members, tour facilities and learn about the various departments within the City.

 The City created Galveston University to offer an opportunity for people to learn more about the role of local government on the island and what it takes to provide services to the community and keep it thriving.
 The first class of graduates completed the program in July.

 The nine-week program is a great opportunity for residents to get involved in local government and for staff to listen and receive input from the citizens we serve.